hashgraph/hedera-nft-sdk/README.md

 npm i -s @hashgraph/nft-utilities
 ```

 Import the package into your project.
-You can import the `validator` function and the default schema version for HIP412 with `defaultVersion`.
+You can import the `validator` function and the default schema version for token metadata with `defaultVersion`.

 ```js
 const { validator, defaultVersion } = require('@hashgraph/nft-utilities');